marskar/datacamp/case-studies.md

-# Creating Robust Python Projects

-## Chapter 1: Beyond `.py` scripts
+## Chapter 1: Not mtcars AGAIN

-* Lesson 1.1 - Introduction to a typical Python project
+* Lesson 1.1 - Introduction to the course
   * Regression and classification
   * Approaching new datasets
 * Lesson 1.2 - Fuel efficiency in 2018